rooteduniverse1003/Android-Platform-NDK/docs/Architecture.md

 ### bionic

 The source for bionic, Android's libc (and friends).
-Some of the sources in libc/libm are included in `libandroid_support` for backporting some APIs to older OSs to support libc++.
+The sources and includes for building the CRT objects come from this repository.

 ### development